Spectroscopy of hot-electron pair emission from a driven quantum dot: Master equation for effective dot model

 \section{Master equation for effective dot model}

 In addition to highlighting the importance of dot-internal Coulomb scattering, the numerical analysis in \Sec{sec_twoparticle_results} shows more generally that the emission times and energies are dependent on a complex interplay between interaction, interference and the spatial structure of the potential landscape.
 However, isolating these features within the full two-particle model is tricky and time-consuming due to the many different parameter inter-dependencies, and the analysis would be tied to a 1d setting.
 We therefore approximate the emission dynamics with a simpler, fermionic two-orbital dot with local Coulomb interaction and a tunnel-coupled reservoir.
 Given sufficient spatial confinement for two-particle emission, this model is appropriate for zero- to three dimensional quantum dots.
 It furthermore allows for a full many-body master-equation study that can to a significant extent be carried out analytically.
-This analysis yields the average emission energies at a given emission time but does not provide information about the subsequent particle propagation.
+This analysis yields the average emission energies at a given emission time but does not provide information about the subsequent particle propagation, which is instead accessible via the complementary numerical approach of Secs.~\ref{sec_twoparticle_theory} and \ref{sec_twoparticle_results} and the related movies in Ref.~\cite{SchulenborgZen2023Apr}.